eposbookings/autoentry-client-app/README.md

 ## Current Git Flow
 Development changes are committed locally, pushed to the `deployment` branch on GitHub, and then deployed to the VPS separately.
-The VPS deploy workflow is currently manual-only while SSH deployment is being stabilised.
+The VPS deploy workflow is currently manual-only while SSH deployment is being stabilised..